thelolinator2000/flint-os-v3.2_dev-reupload/README.md

 # flint-os-v3.2_dev-reupload

 ## This is the Official Flint OS Operating System.
 The Predecessor to FydeOS.
 ### I do not own this.
-This is a reupload of the FlintOS Operating System by *Flint Innovations Limited* as the OS cannot be downloaded anymore.
+This is a reupload of the FlintOS Operating System by *Flint Innovations Limited* as the OS cannot be downloaded anymore due to an acquisition by [Neverware](www.neverware.com).

 ### Based on Chromium R62
 ### Built on 21/12/2017